dojo/app/README.md

 A default store may be configured by setting the `data-state-from` attribute on the `widget-projector` custom element.
 It applies to all descendant elements that have IDs, though they can override it by setting their own `data-state-from` attribute or configuring `stateFrom` in their `data-options`.

+Custom elements that have widget IDs and a `stateFrom` store may set their `data-state` attribute to an initial state object, encoded as a JSON string.
+The store will be patched with the initial state and the widget ID before the widget is created.

 The special `widget-instance` custom element can be used to render a previously registered widget.
 The `data-widget-id` or `id` attribute is used to retrieve the widget.
-The `data-state-from` and `data-options` attributes are ignored.
+The `data-state`, `data-state-from` and `data-options` attributes are ignored.
 No default store is applied.

 A widget ID can only be used once within a realization.
 Similarly a widget instance can only be rendered once.